 Those funds will continue to flow while half the staff that have helped find the most efficient use for them will be dismissed if the turnaround model gets approved, as is widely expected.The Department of Education will decide whether to close the schools on April 26.

 A rally to save Sheepshead Bay High School when it faced closure in 2010.

-There will be a public hearing on this proposal on March 28 at 6:00 p.m. at the school (3000 Avenue X).
+Today’s rally kicks off at 4:00 p.m.
+The public hearing begins at 6:00 p.m. at the school (3000 Avenue X).
 Written comments can be submitted via e-mail to D22Proposals@schools.nyc.gov, and oral comments can be left at 212-374-0208.